htcondor/htmap/docs/source/devs/env.rst

 HTMap's documentation is served by `Read the Docs <https://readthedocs.org/>`_, which builds the docs as well.
-The docs are built automatically on each commit to master.
+The docs are deployed automatically on each commit to master, so they can be updated independently of a version release for minor adjustments.

 It can be helpful to build the docs locally during development.
-We use ``sphinx-autobuild`` to serve the documentation via a local webserver and automatically rebuild the documentation when changes are made to the package source code or the documentation itself.
+We recommend using ``sphinx-autobuild`` to serve the documentation via a local webserver and automatically rebuild the documentation when changes are made to the package source code or the documentation itself.
 To run the small wrapper script we have written around ``sphinx-autobuild``,